IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

     **Note:**
     - The CSI driver supports NVMe®/FC only on IBM Storage Virtualize family products.
+    - As of this document's publication date, IBM Storage Virtualize family products only support NVMe®/FC on RHEL OS-based cluster nodes with Native NVMe Multipathing configured.
     - For Fibre Channel connectivity be sure that storage system is using one of the fully supported HBAs compatible with your host connection, as listed in the [IBM® System Storage® Interoperation Center (SSIC)](https://www-03.ibm.com/systems/support/storage/ssic/interoperability.wss).
     - The CSI driver supports IBM DS8000 family storage systems only with Fibre Channel connectivity.